Websites in the AI Era: Stability, Security, and Maintenance

 • proof that a business exists and operates,

-• proof of seriousness and long-term stability,
+• proof of reliability and stability,

-• a key trust, conversion, and visibility signal.
+• a trust, conversion and visibility signal.

-Without ongoing maintenance and a correctly chosen infrastructure, a website does not fail suddenly.
+Without proper maintenance and a correctly selected infrastructure, a website does not fail suddenly.
+Instead, it gradually deteriorates until it becomes irrelevant to both customers and algorithms.

 This approach inevitably leads to:

-• slow performance degradation,
+• gradual performance degradation,

 • errors that remain invisible to the owner,